 Brazilian Zouk

 Similarly to west coast swing, my favourite part of the parties is the early morning hours.
-I like meditative songs with interesting rhythms and layers.
-A lean towards electronic and world music but also play other styles as well.
+I like meditative songs with interesting rhythms and layers, conveying different emotions.
+I lean towards electronic and world music, but aim to play a bit of every genre.
 My music has been described as trippy.I draw some influence from west coast, and also ecstatic dance.
-I play in a mixture of languages from English, Portugese, Spanish, French, etc.I pay a lot of attention to create seamless waves of energy and vibe, to take the dancers on a journey.I'm DJing regularly at local parties in London, and played at one international festival so far: the new WCS and Zouk cross-over event, FlowState, where I got to play in some of the most prestigious spots: the opening party and the pre-finals slot for WCS, the only cross-over party straight after the pro show, and the closing set in the Zouk room.
+I pay a lot of attention to creating seamless waves of energy and vibe, to take the dancers on a journey.I'm DJing regularly at local parties in London, and played at two international festival so far: Zouk Lounge, and the new WCS and Zouk cross-over event, FlowState, where I got to play in some of the most prestigious spots: the opening party and the pre-finals slot for WCS, the only cross-over party straight after the pro show, and the closing set in the Zouk room.

 Ecstatic Dance